TAMS-Group/bio_ik/README.md

   ```
 *  The setup assistant automatically searches for all available IK solver plugins
   in your workspace.
-  Therefore, you can just select select bio-ik as the IK solver
+  Therefore, you can just select select bio_ik as the IK solver
   from the drop-down list for every end effector and then configure
   the kinematics parameters, namely the default position accuracy (meters)
   and the timeout (in seconds).
 For typical 6-DOF or 7-DOF arms,